oVirt/ovirt-site/source/tutorial/crashcourse.html.md

 ### Level 1: I Can Has UI Plugin

-Our journey starts in `/usr/share/ovirt-engine/ui-plugins` directory, the home of plugin meta-data (descriptors) and other plugin resources.
+Our journey starts in `/usr/share/ovirt-engine/ui-plugins` directory, home of plugin meta-data and other plugin resources.
 Let's go ahead and create [descriptor](Features/UIPlugins#Plugin_descriptor) for our plugin inside this directory:

       /usr/share/ovirt-engine/ui-plugins/space-shooter.json